Nightclaw96/Predictive-Maintenance-ML/README.md

 *Recursive SVM Classifier*

-## Composite Classifier

-A composite classifier is built with the output of both models.
-During consensus, the common decision is chosen.
-When both models disagree, conditional probability is used for each category to determine which category the testing sample belongs to.

 ![](Conf_Matrix.png)

 *Confusion Matrix Example*

-The conditional probability is evaluated by performing **5-fold cross fold validation** and calculating which level of abnormality has the highest probability given the output of each model.
+The conditional probability is evaluated by performing **5-fold cross fold validation** The precision, recall and F1 scores improve significantly for each class